sarojsenn/EcoCity/README.md

 > **Note:** This app will **not function properly** unless the backend server is **manually started**.
 > The deployed frontend at [eco-city-six.vercel.app](https://eco-city-six.vercel.app/) requires a running backend instance for features like image classification and location mapping to work.
+> Give your own email and App Password in app.js to run the code correctly

+---
+## 📽️ Demo Video

+▶️ Watch the full demo on YouTube: https://youtu.be/D_R7P36N6SQ

 ---